 We’ve all seen the news headlines – “Employer faces OSHA citations for unsafe practices” or “Company fined $10,000 after incident” – but what we don’t see often enough is a detailed assessment of how businesses can minimize or even prevent these incidents from occurring in the first place.

-Often conducted to avoid citations or to satisfy a “check-in-the-box” requirement for insurance companies, Safety Audits can actually provide a proactive method of ensuring compliance with health and safety standards while demonstrates commitment to continuous health and safety improvements in the workplace.
+Often conducted to avoid citations or to satisfy a “check-in-the-box” requirement for insurance companies, Safety Audits can actually provide a proactive method of ensuring supplier compliance with health and safety standards while demonstrates commitment to continuous health and safety improvements in the workplace.
 If executed effectively, these Audits become a valuable tool to assure and enhance Safety Management System effectiveness and can be the difference between a lawsuit with a front-page headline, and a healthy, successful, smooth-running business.

 What is an audit?
 The International Organization for Standardization (ISO) definition for an audit is: